 Tasting Change (Wester Hailes)

-Matter of Focus has worked with the Tasting Change project, funded by the Aspiring Communities Fund and delivered by a partnership in Wester Hailes. with key stakeholders to develop a robust monitoring and evaluation framework for the Tasting Change project.
+We worked with the Tasting Change project, funded by the Aspiring Communities Fund and delivered by a partnership in Wester Hailes, to develop a robust monitoring and evaluation framework for the project.

-Our work with the Thistle Foundation has helped them to map their approach to improving outcomes for people at a strategic level.
-They are using our OutNav approach to create a system for demonstrating how their work achieves better lives for the people they support.
+Our work with the Thistle Foundation has helped them to map how the work of the whole organisation contributes to improving outcomes for the people and communities they work.
+They are using our OutNav to help them systematically evidence key aspects of their work including training and funded projects.

 UNICEF Global Kids Online